KTH-dESA/GEOSeMOSYS_Kenya/README.md

 3) Activate the new environment: **conda activate geosemosys**

 # Required accounts (free to register)
-To run the code you need to create accounts in the following plances:
+To run the code you need to create accounts in the following places:
 - https://www.renewables.ninja/ and get the token to download several files per hour
 - https://payneinstitute.mines.edu/eog/nighttime-lights/ and the password is entered in the first cell in the notebook